0xDBFB7/scientific_standards/README.md

 ## Level III, oh baby, this is the good stuff

-In 1983, a tiny, hard-to-find lipid structure was discovered in human biology: the extracellular vesicle.
+In 1983, a tiny, hard-to-find lipid structure [was discovered](https://doi.org/10.1083/jcb.97.2.329) in mammalian biology: the extracellular vesicle.

 However, as with much complex research, interest from beyond the founding experts spurred confusion;